majafrankowska/majafrankowska/README.md

-- ☘️ Hi, I’m @majafrankowska
+- ☘️ I’m @majafrankowska
 - 💻 I'm a Computer Science Student at Polish-Japanese Academy of Information Technology
+- 👀 I’m interested in FullStack Development, Cloud, Cybersecurity and Datascience
 - ✨ I'm open to new job opportunities and to collaborate on projects
-- 👀 I’m interested in FullStack Development, Cloud, Cybersecurity and Datascience
 - 🧠 I’m currently learning Python, Java and C++